rahul-deshmukhpatil/Notes-and-Docs/c++/modern-cpp-features/one_README.md

 auto c = generator(); // == 2
 ```

-labda does not capture values which dont have operator= i.e. unit_ptr, which needs to
-be passed by std::move explicitely, which creates new capture variable local to labda
+labda does not capture values which are not copyable i.e. dont have copy constr or operator= i.e. unit_ptr, which needs to be passed by std::move explicitely, which creates new capture variable local to labda

 ```c++
 auto p = std::make_unique<int>(1);